Deeplocal/scrubber/README.md

 - Raspberry Pi Zero W
 - Adafruit Speaker Bonnet & Speaker
-- ~1-2ft of thin wire (aroudn 22awg)
+- ~1-2ft of thin wire (around 22 awg)
 - A few inches of copper tape
 - Battery pack (optional)

-Most of these parts can we swapped for what you have access to— the speaker bonnet can be replaced with a similar audio pHat or AIY hat,

-and the copper tape can be replaced with aluminum foil and super glue.
+Most of these parts can be swapped for what you have access to— the speaker bonnet can be replaced with a similar audio pHat or AIY hat, and the copper tape can even be replaced with aluminum foil and super glue.

 ### Tools